Shotcrete: Dry vs. wet mix

 The dry mix method involves placing the dry ingredients into a hopper and then conveying them pneumatically through a hose to the nozzle.
-The nozzleman controls the addition of water at the nozzle.
+The nozzle operator controls the addition of water at the nozzle.
 The water and the dry mixture is not completely mixed, but is completed as the mixture hits the receiving surface.
-This requires a skilled nozzleman, especially in the case of thick or heavily reinforced sections.
-Advantages of the dry mix process are that the water content can be adjusted instantaneously by the nozzleman, allowing more effective placement in overhead and vertical applications without using accelerators.
+This requires a skilled nozzle operator, especially in the case of thick or heavily reinforced sections.
+Advantages of the dry mix process are that the water content can be adjusted instantaneously by the nozzle operator, allowing more effective placement in overhead and vertical applications without using accelerators.
 The dry mix process is useful in repair applications when it is necessary to stop frequently, as the dry material is easily discharged from the hose.
+A disadvantage to the dry mix method is dust and higher rebound.

 Wet-mix shotcrete involves pumping of a previously prepared concrete, typically ready-mixed concrete, to the nozzle.
 Compressed air is introduced at the nozzle to impel the mixture onto the receiving surface.
 The wet-process procedure generally produces less rebound, waste (when material falls to the floor), and dust compared to the dry-mix process.
 The greatest advantage of the wet-mix process is all the ingredients are mixed with the water and additives required, and also larger volumes can be placed in less time than the dry process concrete.

 Shotcrete machines

 Shotcrete machines are available which control the complete process and make it very fast and easy.
 Manual and mechanical methods are used for the wet spraying process but wet sprayed concrete is traditionally applied by machine.
 The high spray outputs and large cross-sections require the work to be mechanised.
 Concrete spraying systems with duplex pumps are mainly used for working with wet mixes.
-Unlike conventional concrete pumps, these systems have to meet the additional requirement of delivering a concrete flow that is as constant as possible, and therefore continuous, to guarantee homogeneous spray application'.
+Unlike conventional concrete pumps, these systems have to meet the additional requirement of delivering a concrete flow that is as constant as possible, and therefore continuous, to guarantee homogeneous spray application.

-Depending on the fineness of the filler, mortar shotcrete mixtures are distinguished (fraction size up to 2.5 mm); shotcrete (up to 10 mm) and syringe concrete, or sprayed concrete (up to 25 mm).
+Depending on the fineness of the filler, mortar shotcrete (fraction size up to 2.5 mm) is distinguished from shotcrete (up to 10 mm), and syringe concrete, or sprayed concrete (up to 25 mm).